-When Sublocus DVL starts up, it assumes that it can be in any orientation.
+When Sublocus starts up, it assumes that it can be in any orientation.
 To determine it's orientation it uses the accelerometers to detect the gravity vector.
 Whilst this is occurring, if there are random accelerations present these can cause an incorrect orientation to be detected.
-To prevent this, Sublocus DVL monitors the accelerometers and gyroscopes and restarts the orientation detection if there are sudden movements.
+To prevent this, Sublocus monitors the accelerometers and gyroscopes and restarts the orientation detection if there are sudden movements.
 It is however still possible under some circumstances for it to miss movements and start with an orientation error.
-In this scenario Sublocus DVL will progressively correct the orientation error over a period of several seconds.
+In this scenario Sublocus will progressively correct the orientation error over a period of several seconds.

-Sublocus DVL's north seeking algorithm requires that the unit be moved through 4 different positions to initialise the gyrocompass heading.
-In each position the unit must remain completely stationary.
-This initialisation takes approximately 20 minutes after power up.
-If Sublocus DVL is moved in this time the north seeking initialisation will continue once it becomes stationary again.
-The recommended north seeking procedure is as follows:
+Sublocus's north seeking algorithm requires that the unit be completely stationary to initialise the north seeking gyrocompass heading.
+This initialisation can last anywhere from 1 second up to 1 minute after power up.
+If Sublocus is moved in this time the north seeking initialisation will reset and start again.